 4. Obtain data from your assets

 The most performed asset condition monitoring practices include oil and vibration analysis, thermography, non-destructive testing (penetrant testing and ultra-sound check), wear and amperage measurements.
 The so collected data is stored and analyzed in your CMMS in the context of all other available information as intervention history and spare parts inventory to deliver powerful insights.

-5. Consider preventative maintenance as a lean manufacturing tool
+5. Consider preventive maintenance as a lean manufacturing tool

 Preventive maintenance is an important element of the total productive maintenance (TPM) embracing the Japanese concept of the 5S (seiri – elimination of unnecessary thing, seiton – order, methods, seiso – cleanliness, seiketsu – control, shitsuke – discipline) and considered as a critical kaizen tool.

-6. Follow the 7 basic preventative maintenance elements
+6. Follow the 7 basic preventive maintenance elements

 The effective preventive maintenance consists of 7 major milestones.
 These are testing, servicing, calibration, inspection, adjustment, alignment and installation.
 Every maintenance team member should be conversant with and apply them accordingly.

 A preventive maintenance is a crucial component of every company’s TPM program.
 Its efficiency and efficacy lean on 6 important elements, which every maintenance professional should be familiar with.
 When successfully incorporated in the organization’s maintenance plan these elements maximize asset health and limit equipment breakdowns thus improving production and optimizing cost.